Ralph Coates: International career

 Coates played eight times for England U-23 and four times for England.
 He was a member of the initial squad for the 1970 World Cup but was not selected for the final squad which travelled to Mexico.

 Personal life

 Coates was married twice, first to Veronica Banks in 1968 (whom he subsequently divorced) and then to Lesley Clarkson in 1981 (from whom he had separated by the time of his death).
 He had a son and a daughter.
 Coates was a Labour Party supporter.

-After his football career ended Coates became a travel agent.
-He later moved into the leisure industry, managing leisure centres in Chelmsford and Boreham Wood and was involved with Tottenham Hotspur for over 20 years where he worked as a match-day host.
-He also was a football coach for disabled children.
+After his football career ended, Coates became a travel agent.
+He later moved into the leisure industry, managing leisure centres in Chelmsford and Boreham Wood and was involved with Tottenham Hotspur for over 20 years, where he worked as a match-day host.
+He was also a football coach for disabled children.

 Death

 In early December 2010, he suffered a series of strokes and was hospitalised.
 He died on 17 December 2010 at the Luton and Dunstable Hospital NHS Trust aged 64.